 2. The sequential number within the date of issue year that the pattern is catalogued.

 3. A letter code to identify the holding collection based on the Online Computer Library Center, OCLC, designation system used for holdings of library abstracts is recommended as designating master location.
-The key to this designation is available at most libraries.
 For private collectors, use the owner`s initials.

 For example, 1934.3.URI specifies a 1934 pattern, third of that year to be assigned a number, with the original pattern located at the University of Rhode Island.
 1934.69.URI designates the sixty-ninth pattern from 1934 to be assigned an Archival Number.

 4. If the date of the pattern is confirmed put the archival number on the storage bag for the pattern; do not obscure the Pattern Number.
 Half-inch self-adhering labels work well.